Electronica-dev/messaging-app/README.md

 # Messaging application
-A simple messaging app as part of the internship project at Branch International.
+A simple messaging app with real time functionalities implemented using Socket.IO.
 Navigate to the directories for specific installation.

 ## Tech-stack used for frontend:
 - React.js